bwang40/32by16-RGB-Panel-Control-with-ZYNQ/README.rst

 .. image:: https://github.com/bwang40/32by16-RGB-Panel-Control-with-ZYNQ/blob/master/images/blockdiagram.PNG
    :scale: 25

 To get a better understand of the system diagram.
 I plotted the following system diagram in Microsoft Visio.
+In ZYNQ SoC, the ARM processor is the main controller of everything.
+It controls the FPGA devices through AXI-lite interface.
+It is a type of BUS protocol from ARM community.
+Two BRAMs are used to generate the higher and lower section of the memory for the LED panel.
+BRAM controllers are used to allow ARM processor to take full controll of the LED panel.
+DIV[7:0] are used to controll the refresh rate of the led panel and is connected to the switches on the ZedBoard.
+Rst is implemented by using AXI-GPIO ipcore from XILINX.
+This allows for software reset from ARM processor.

 .. image:: https://github.com/bwang40/32by16-RGB-Panel-Control-with-ZYNQ/blob/master/images/visioDIAGRAM.png
    :scale: 25

 The interface of the system is done through the FPGA I/Os.
+The controll signals are connected from the LED panel to the PMOD connectors on the ZedBoard.
+Details can be found in teh contraint.xdc file.
 The div[7:0] is connected to the switches on the ZedBoard.

 .. image:: https://github.com/bwang40/32by16-RGB-Panel-Control-with-ZYNQ/blob/master/images/CONNECTION.png
    :scale: 25